EliaKr/upatras-autonavigation/README.md

 ## Development Branch

-A repository containing the files of the 1st semester group project with topic "Automatic Navigation of a Virtual Vehicle Using Python" for the Introduction to Computing (ECE_Y106) class.
+A repository containing the files of the 1st semester group project with topic "Autonomous Navigation of a Virtual Vehicle Using Python" for the Introduction to Computing (ECE_Y106) class.

 ## Summary